Skip to content

 check_scheduled_jobs() # every briefing_check_interval

-check_sleep_cycles() # every briefing_check_interval
+_run_sleep_cycles() # off-thread; polled every briefing_check_interval

 poll_emails() # every email_poll_interval (60s)

-organize_shared_files() # every shared_file_check_interval (120s)
+discover_and_organize_shared_files() # every shared_file_check_interval (120s)

-poll_tasks_files() # every tasks_file_poll_interval (30s)
+poll_all_tasks_files() # every tasks_file_poll_interval (30s)

 run_cleanup_checks() # every briefing_check_interval

-check_heartbeats() # every heartbeat_check_interval (60s)
+check_heartbeats() # every heartbeat_check_interval (60s) — last gated check

 Talk polling runs in a separate daemon thread, started at scheduler launch.